A question we're often asked by SaaS founders & team members is as follows:

 Most SaaS marketers tend to use Google Analytics as their platform of choice.
 The challenge with Google Analytics is that out of the box, it doesn't do a lot of what the average marketer needs.
 You have to setup and customise goals, events, and more to get it to track conversion rates and other key performance indicators.

 It's also very difficult to get visibility of sales with Google Analytics.
 There are tricks you can use to try and get a full overview of the buyer journey from first touch through to being closed as a sale in your CRM, but it's not easy to setup, and far from perfect.

 You also find yourself having to implement lots of Google Analytics hacks to measure things like call-to-action click through rates on specific pages.

 HubSpot tracks the full buyer journey out of the box.
 You can instantly see an overview of which of your marketing channels are generating visits, leads, and customers.

-Take a look at the excerpt from our stats below, as an example:
+Take a look at the excerpt from our stats below for April 2023, as an example:

 It's also possible to track individual call-to-action performance, landing page performance metrics, keyword rankings, revenue performance and more.